0xLuigi/metamask-vault-extractor/README.md

 ### Step 3: Prepare Required Files
 1. Open a file named vault_data.txt containing test MetaMask vault data.
 Replace the data, iv, and salt fields with your own vault data.
-2. Open a file named password_list.txt, remove the test passwords, and add your own passwords (one per line).
+2. Open a file named password_list.txt, remove the test passwords and add your own passwords (one per line).

 ## Usage
-1. Open a terminal and navigate to the script's directory
+1. Open a terminal and navigate to the script's directory.
+For Windows users, you can simply type `cmd` in the address bar of the script’s folder and press Enter to open a Command Prompt in that directory.
 2. Run the script:
    ```bash
    python vault_extractor.py